 - Don’t fly, scuba dive, swim, or play sports

 - Avoid water getting into your ears for up to three months

 Tympanoplasty is a procedure performed under local or general anesthesia and comes in five different types.
-The type that you need can be determined by a hearing test under the care of our ear and hearing experts.
+You can determine the type you need by a hearing test under the care of one of our ear and hearing experts.
 A perforated eardrum can reduce your hearing and leave you prone to infection.
+This is because the eardrum acts as a protective barrier and keeps your middle ear from water, bacteria and foreign substances.
 Consult a specialist to see if tympanoplasty is the service you need to restore your hearing.